 The Paras have to roll to see who from the platoon has landed close to the drop zone and made it to the battlefield.
 All up it wasn't too bad.
-From the platoon HQ we had a Senior Leader, the 2" mortar team and a sniper.
-I wasn't expecting the Germans to have any armour support, so I wasn't unduly worried that the PIAT team had failed to show up.
-Section 1 arrives automatically; Section 2 arrived in full strength, but the entire Section 3 were missing.
+From the platoon HQ we had a the Lieutenant, the 2" mortar team and a sniper.
+I wasn't expecting the Germans to have any armour support, so I wasn't unduly worried that the PIAT team had failed to show up. #1 Section arrives automatically; #2 Section arrived in full strength, but the entire #3 Section were missing.
 I sensed I would miss the fire support their two Brens were likely to bring.
-No support points for the Paras, so that was my lot.
+No support points for the Paras in this scenario, so that was my lot.

 The Germans have a full panzer grenadier platoon and spent their 4 support points on an 80mm mortar barrage, so my hunch that I wouldn't need the PIAT turned out to be correct.

 |View from the German side just prior to setting up for the Patrol phase.|

 I opted for three patrol markers with the intention of moving forward quickly to control the hedge line.
 With the platoon understrength this would most likely be a brief encounter where the Paras could aim to inflict some casualties on the advancing Germans before falling back.